 - Partner has thalassemia trait: Advise patients to use donor gametes or a sperm donor.

-- If both partners have thalassemia trait: Offer genetic counseling prior to conception.
+- If both partners have thalassemia or thalassemia trait: Offer genetic counseling prior to conception.
 After successful conception, the fetus will undergo thalassemia screening using chorionic villus sampling or amniocentesis.

 - If both partners have thalassemia major: Consider alternatives including adoption.